tiendung690/Random-Access-Machine-Java/README.md

 Implementation of a Random Access Machine in Java programming language.
 [Link to Documentation](https://ull-esit-inf-daa-1718.github.io/ull-esit-inf-daa-1718-pract1-angeligareta/)

+## Status
+Reached point 4 of Modification.
+Calculated logarithm from 0 to 1.
+Not finished for rest.

 ## Index
 * [Description](#description)
 * [UML Diagram](#uml-diagram)